Hi, I’m Ian Campbell

 Partimenti reshaped how my fingers interact with the keyboard, how my mind understands musical structure, and perhaps most profoundly, how I listen — both to music around me and to the music I imagine internally.

 Since then, I’ve spent more than a decade researching, teaching, and experimenting with partimenti as both a historical practice and a living creative tool.
-I’ve taught partimenti privately and collaborated with Dr. Joseph Sowa through the Wizarding School for Composers, where we explored how historical improvisation practices can support contemporary composition and musicianship.
+I teach partimenti privately and founded the Partimenti Workshop, an ongoing studio where musicians develop creative fluency at the keyboard by working with the bass patterns, rules, and improvisational practices that shaped the classical tradition.

 My teaching focuses on what I sometimes call partimenti thinking: a way of hearing patterns, understanding harmony from the inside out, and developing fluency so that composing, improvising, performing, and analyzing become interconnected rather than separate skills.
 This approach places listening first — sound before sight — and treats notation as a tool for preserving musical ideas rather than the starting point of musical understanding.